 Fonts For Headings And Subheadings

-Although the Antiqua font became more popular in Europe after its rise in the 15th and 16th centuries, Fraktur had a resurgence during the Third Reich before falling out of style again after World War I. Today, Germans still use Fraktur, but throughout Europe, Antiqua is more commonly used.
+Although the Antiqua font became more popular in Europe after its rise in the 15th and 16th centuries, Fraktur had a resurgence during the Third Reich before falling out of style again after World War.
+Today, Germans still use Fraktur, but throughout Europe, people more commonly use Antiqua.

 If you are looking for Gothic Fraktur Fonts, many options are available.
 Some popular choices include Blackletter, Old English, and Textura.
 These fonts are ideal for giving your headings and subheadings a unique and distinctive look to help them stand out.